cpwr-devops/DevOps-Examples-Doc/docs/pipeline_scenario/Elaborate_scenario.md

 - getting Topaz for Total Test **unit tests** for this ISPW application
 - executing the **unit tests for exactly** the tasks that have been generated within the set
 - getting Code Coverage metrics for the unit test executions
-- passing all results to SonarQube
+- passing all results to SonarQube using a project name consisting of the
+    - Owner of the set
+    - ISPW Stream name
+    - ISPW Application name
 - querying the Sonar Quality Gate
     - sending mail messages informing the developer about the status of the quality gate